-I tilted my head to the side, surprised to see two female Egyptian tour guides about five feet below me holding up traffic going up the other way.
-They couldn’t have been more than 40 years old, dressed in jeans, white cotton blouses, and headscarves of fuchsia and coral.
+I tilted my head to the side, surprised to see two female Egyptian tour guides about five feet below me.
+She was holding up traffic going up the other way.
+They couldn’t have been more than 40 years old.
+They were dressed in jeans, white cotton blouses, and headscarves of fuchsia and coral.
 Their kind eyes took me in, a lost girl needing one final push to be brave.

 In that moment, I was touched that these women had put the needs of one complete stranger above the many.
 As they continued to offer words of encouragement to me, others around them joined in.
 The collective chants of positivity propelled me to reach the large chamber below.

 As the physical reality of my situation inside the pyramid’s passageway became more apparent, however, I felt myself retreating into the cavern of my mind.
 Unable to move or to speak.

 Once there, I triumphantly turned around.
 “Thank you!”
 I shouted up to the women.
 But they were gone.

 Years later, on a trip to the baths at Virgin Gorda in the British Virgin Islands, I found the roles reversed.
 My mother clenched the frayed rope attached to the rock formation’s wall.
 Petrified and immobile, unsure if she could climb past the jagged rocks.
 “You can do it,” I called out softly, guiding her to the ledge of the next tide pool.